-Faculty Mediator: A faculty mediator is a trained TCU (or a non TCU employed mediator) Faculty Member who serves as a neutral third party who listens to both sides of a dispute.
-A mediator, however, does not issue a decision, but rather assists all parties to the conflict to reach their own settlement.
+Faculty Mediator: A faculty mediator serves as a neutral third party who listens to both sides of a dispute.
+A mediator does not issue a decision, but rather assists all parties to the conflict to reach their own settlement.
 The Ombud will typically appoint two faculty mediators from the Mediators Committee when mediation is requested.
-All appointed faculty mediators (either TCU employed or non TCU employed mediators) will have received 40 hours of training in compliance with Title 7, Chapter 154, Texas Civil Practice and Remedies Code (See Appendix 1), and consistent with the Texas Mediation Trainer Roundtable Annotated Standards (See Appendix 2).
+All appointed faculty mediators (either TCU-employed or non TCU-employed mediators) will have received 40 hours of training in compliance with Title 7, Chapter 154, Texas Civil Practice and Remedies Code (See Appendix 1), and consistent with the Texas Mediation Trainer Roundtable Annotated Standards (See Appendix 2).
 The mediators must abide by the Standards of Practice established by the Texas Association of Mediators (see Appendix 3) and the Ethical Guidelines for Mediators established by the State Bar of Texas Alternative Dispute Resolution Section (See Appendix 4).

-Informal Facilitated Discussion: An informal facilitated discussion is designed to promote open dialogue between parties as they inquire, clarify, or explore relevant issues and concerns.
+Informal Facilitated Discussion: An Informal Facilitated Discussion is designed to promote open dialogue between parties as they inquire, clarify, or explore relevant issues and concerns.
 These mediated sessions are voluntary and based on agreement by each party that confidentiality of the information shared in the discussion will be maintained.
 The discussions are informal in that the format is conversational.
 The discussion is facilitated by Faculty Mediators who are professionally trained to guide others' dialogue impartially (see Faculty Mediator above).
 The sessions are discussions, thus there may be a need for more than one meeting as questions are raised and solutions sought.
-This process allows Faculty Member's, Department Chairs, Deans, and the Provost to meet informally and talk about the elements of the case and is an opportunity for all parties to seek win-win outcomes in this dispute.
+This process allows Faculty Members, Department Chairs, Deans, and the Provost to meet informally and talk about the elements of the case and is an opportunity for all parties to seek win-win outcomes in this dispute.

 Ombudsperson (Ombud): The Ombud is a current TCU Faculty Member who represents the FTPAP and assists the parties engaged in the FTPAP.
 The Ombud will not make decisions for the parties.
 The Ombud is neither a representative of the appellant, the faculty, or the administration.
 The Ombud, similar to the mediators (see below), will receive 40 hours of training in compliance with Title 7, Chapter 154, Texas Civil Practice and Remedies Code (See Appendix 1).
 Ombuds may also receive additional training related to dispute resolution.
-The Provost will appoint: a) an Ombud for a term of three years after consultation with the Faculty Senate Executive Committee, and b) an Ombud Alternate, for the same three year period, a person to serve as both as an associate (e.g., apprentice, mentor) to the Ombud, and where necessary (e.g., a conflict of interest situation) as a substitute for the Ombud.
-The Ombud Alternate may succeed the Ombud upon completion of the three-year appointment.
+The Provost will appoint: a) an Ombud for a term of three years after consultation with the Faculty Senate Executive Committee, and b) an Ombud Alternate, for the same three year period, a person to serve as both an apprentice to the Ombud, and where necessary (e.g., a conflict of interest situation) as a substitute for the Ombud.
+Normally, the Ombud Alternate will succeed the Ombud upon completion of the three year appointment.
 The Ombud and Ombud Alternate will report to the Provost.